 Another study reveals that the amount of time people spend using smartphones before buying a new one has also increased from 18.7 months in 2012 to 22.4 months in 2014.
 This was expected to grow to 30 months by 2016.
 Considering that people are willing to switch smartphones less often, the same might apply to laptops since they’re more expensive pieces of technology.

 Now, you must be thinking: what does this have anything to do with Windows 11?

-Well, when Microsoft announced the latest Windows 11, soon after that, they released the system requirements.
-While the hardware released after 2017 can run Windows 11, it will not work on older devices, which raises the question, is Windows 11 pushing us towards an E-Waste crisis?
+When Microsoft announced the latest Windows 11, soon after that, they released the system requirements.
+While the hardware released after 2017 can run Windows 11, the giant said that the new OS would not work on older devices.
+This raises the question, is Windows 11 pushing us towards an E-Waste crisis?

 Windows 11: E-Waste crisis or worse?

 Before we get started, here’s what you’ll need to run Windows 11.

 |Processor:||Intel 7th Gen or above or Ryzen 1000 series and above processors|

 1 gigahertz (GHz) or faster with 2 or more cores on a compatible 64-bit processor or System on a Chip (SoC)

 |RAM:||4 gigabytes (GB)|